la-reine-c/Orbiting/README.md

 To use make sure that the folder orbiting is in the same directory as your code

 For this to work make sure you have installed ephem, country-converter, pandas and requests.
 These are modules that are available everywhere.
 So you can access this via JetBrains.
 For JetBrains go to Settings > Project: ProjectName Tab > Python Interpreter.
-The click the plus arrow and type in the name of the modules
+The click the plus arrow and type in the name of the modules.
+You can also access this via Pip.

 For example:
     Users/user/Project/orbiting
     Users/user/Project/ActualCode

 # Imports
-    from orbiting import Satellite, Coordinate
+    from classes import Satellite, Coordinates

 # Initializing
     iss = Satellite(25544) // We do this as it is the Celestrak.org catalog number.